briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

-        Revenue Service a determination letter that is currently in effect stating that the organization is, exempt from federal income taxation under subsection 501(a), is described in subsection 501(c)(8), 501(c)(10), or 501(c)(19) or is a veteran’s organization described in subsection 501(c)(4) of the Internal Revenue Code, and conducts instant bingo under Section 517.14.
+        Revenue Service a determination letter that is currently in effect stating that the organization is, exempt from federal income taxation under subsection 501(a), is described in subsection 501(c)(8), 501(c)(10), or 501(c)(19) or is a veteran's organization described in subsection 501(c)(4) of the Internal Revenue Code, and conducts instant bingo under Section 517.14.

-    3. _(3)_ Conduct instant bingo on any day, at any time, or at any premises not specified on the organization’s license issued pursuant to Ohio R.C.
+    3. _(3)_ Conduct instant bingo on any day, at any time, or at any premises not specified on the organization's license issued pursuant to Ohio R.C.
     2915.08;

     4. _(4)_ Permit any person whom the organization knows or should have known